Cometores/POSIX-practice/README.md

 ### hupsi
 **Highly Unreliable Parallel Software Igniter**, program, which reads commands line by line *from standard input* and executes them in parallel.

+### clash
+**C language apprentice’s shell** that runs programs passed through stdin.
+Supports program execution in foreground and background modes, as well as changing the working directory.